Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Death Tyrant.md

     \ take reactions, and it can take either an action or a bonus action on its turn,\
     \ not both.
 The creature can repeat the saving throw at the end of each of its\
     \ turns, ending the effect on itself on a success.  \n- 5.
 Enervation Ray.\
-    \ The targeted creature must make a DC 17 Constitution saving throw, taking dice:\
+    \ The targeted creature must make a DC 17 Constitution saving throw, taking dice:8d8|text(36)\
-    \ 8d8|avg (8d8) necrotic damage on a failed save, or half as much damage on\
+    \ (8d8) necrotic damage on a failed save, or half as much damage on a successful\
-    \ a successful one.  \n- 6.
+    \ one.  \n- 6.
 Telekinetic Ray.
-If the target is a creature,\
+If the target is a creature, it must succeed\
-    \ it must succeed on a DC 17 Strength saving throw or the death tyrant moves it\
+    \ on a DC 17 Strength saving throw or the death tyrant moves it up to 30 feet\
-    \ up to 30 feet in any direction.
+    \ in any direction.
 It is [[/5.
 Mechanics/Rules/Conditions.md#restrained|restrained]]\
     \ by the ray's telekinetic grip until the start of the death tyrant's next turn\
     \ or until the death tyrant is [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].\
     \  \n\n    If the target is an object weighing 300 pounds or less that isn't being\